Healthwise

 In the first year of use:

 Be sure to tell your doctor about any health problems you have or medicines you take.
-He or she can help you choose the birth control method that is right for you.
+Your doctor can help you choose the birth control method that is right for you.

 What are the advantages of using a diaphragm for birth control?